Are You Newly Diagnosed?

 Knowledge Is Power

-We encourage you to learn as much as possible about myeloma and to seek out the best care possible.
+We encourage you to find out as much as you can about myeloma and to seek out the best care possible.
 Start by understanding the disease, then proceed to learn about tests, treatments, supportive care, and survivorship.

 Knowledge is power.
 Developing a working knowledge of myeloma and how it is monitored and treated can help you reduce anxiety, gain a sense of control, and make communication with your healthcare team much more effective.